commercialhaskell/stack/doc/faq.md

 * on Linux by setting the environment variable TMPDIR (eg `$ TMPDIR=path-to-tmp stack setup`)
 * on Windows by setting one of the environment variable (given in priority order), TMP, TEMP, USERPROFILE

+If you use Stack with Nix integration, be aware that Nix _also_ uses that TMPDIR variable, and if it is not set Nix sets it to some subdirectory of `/run`, which on most Linuxes is a Ramdir.
+Nix will run the builds in TMPDIR, therefore if you don't have enough RAM you will get errors about disk space.
+If this happens to you, please _manually_ set TMPDIR before launching Stack to some directory on the disk.

 #### stack sometimes rebuilds based on flag changes when I wouldn't expect it to.
 How come?

 stack tries to give you reproducibility whenever possible.
 In some cases, this means that you get a recompile when one may not seem necessary.
 The most common example is running something like this in a multi-package project: